 Planning to set up a team in the Philippines?
 An alternative model to traditional outsourcing – “staff leasing” – is surging in popularity.
 Find out how leasing works and the keys to making it a success.

 Outsourcing business services offshore is now a familiar model to most Australian businesses, as they look to drive competitive advantage, expand, and gain access to a large English-speaking skilled labour pool at less than half the price of an onshore workforce.
 What’s new, however, is the engagement models between clients and offshore vendors.
 The engagement model that is growing exponentially, particularly among small to mid-size businesses, is Staff Leasing.
+This is also known as “co-sourcing.”

 What is Staff Leasing?

 Staff Leasing is the model of choice for companies that don’t want to cede control and management of their offshore team to a third party.
 The offshore team reports directly into the Australian business, and the third party simply provides office space, computer workstation, recruitment, HR, payroll, and support services.
+Other services are generally available a la carte menu style.

 Under this model of offshoring, businesses can get the best of both worlds – the ability to remain in complete control of their business process, while also partnering with an experienced specialist in a low-cost, yet highly skilled labour market.